TubercularOx/darkhaunter/Speculation/Timeline.md

 My original plans called for the Order to defeat Xykon in strip #100, but the addition of the Durkon story pushed that back.
 Then I intended for them to enter Xykon’s throne room in #100, but the inclusion of the goblin teenagers delayed it further.

 In the end, I decided that all the expectations would be for a giant celebratory strip; after all, that’s what I had done for #50, right?
 And by now, you should realize that I hate fulfilling people’s expectations, so #100 was nothing special—so much so that even Haley was disappointed.

+...

+It was kind of self-evident to me that Xykon and company needed to escape.
+They’re too good as characters to kill off in the first meeting between them and the heroes.

 ### Dungeon exit